Sorrosal/TodoListManager-backend/README.md

 - 🎯 **CQRS Pattern** implementation with MediatR
 - 🏗️ **Clean Architecture** with clear separation of concerns
 - 🔄 **Domain-Driven Design** with aggregates, entities, and value objects
+- 🎁 **Result Pattern** for explicit error handling and type-safe responses
+- 🧪 **Comprehensive Test Coverage** with unit tests and architecture tests

 ## 🏛️ Architecture